Special Broadcasting Service: Television

 On 1 June 2006, the SBS managing director, Shaun Brown, announced the corporation's desire to initiate in-show commercial breaks, in the same manner as the commercial television networks.
 He said that the move would raise $10 million in the first year, as he believes that SBS's current strategy of showing ads between programs "is unpopular with viewers".
 "On average we lose more than half our audience during these breaks – this is 30 percent more than other broadcasters", claimed Brown upon announcing the new move.

 SBS's commercial breaks remained at their existing statutory limit of five minutes per hour, as opposed to the fifteen minutes per hour permitted on Australia's fully commercial stations.
 An individual break lasted between one and two minutes.
 A related change was the launch of a one-hour 6:30 pm edition of World News, replacing the half-hour World News Australia and World Sport programs.
 In-show advertising commenced on 9 October 2006 during the 7.30 pm broadcast of MythBusters.

-Former SBS television services are SBS Essential (LCN 31, sporting events, and other digital-only projects, when available) and SBS World News Channel (LCN 32, foreign news service).
+Former SBS television services are SBS Essential (LCN 31, sporting events, and other digital-only projects, when available), SBS World News Channel (LCN 32, foreign news service) and SBS WorldWatch (LCN 35, foreign news service).